SimplePersistence/SimplePersistence.UoW.EFCore/README.md

-# SimplePersistence.UoW.EntityFrameworkCore
+# SimplePersistence.UoW.EFCore
-SimplePersistence.UoW.EntityFrameworkCore offers implementations to the SimplePersistence.UoW using the Entity Framework Core as the ORM.
+SimplePersistence.UoW.EFCore offers implementations to the SimplePersistence.UoW using the Entity Framework Core as the ORM.